RohlAxelSkaara/TRAJ-SOLUTIONS/README.md

 *When first loading the website, the website will ask the user if he/she is using Windows, MacOS, Linux or other operating systems.
 After selecting the appropriate OS, the website will show a table of questions with common problems PC-users may experience.
 After selecting the suitible question, a new table will show, with further questions fitting for the problem.
 This system of tables of questions will continue until the program can calculate a relevant solution to the users problem.
 The user will also have the option to choose between other options of support, including: 24/7 Over-the-phone helpdesk, 24/7 helpchat, or our "@HOME" homesupport service.

 Over-the-phone helpdesk:
+Is a over the phone service, which allowes the user to directly speak to one of our operators.
+This service will be use full for those who cannot get realted help from our system, or have a hard time explaining their problem.

 Helpchat support:
+With helpchat support, the user is able to connect directly with one of our operators through a online chat.
+This service will be usefull for users whom can´t find a solution to their related problem, and may find it easier to contact us via a online chat.

 @HOME homesupport service:
+Our @HOME service allows our users to get the help they may need, at home.
+If the user´s problem cannot the resolved via our other services, a poerater can be ordered dirctly to the users home, where they can get their problem solved directy, either it is a software-, or hardware problem.

 ### Design